rawatsudhir1/ADFPythonCustomActivity/README.md

     - HOL:- Linux- ADFPythonCustomActivityHandsonLab.docx

-    - CodeFile:- Linux - getTweets.py (remove Linux- when use file)
+    - CodeFile:- Linux - getTweets.py (remove "Linux -" when use the file for demo)

 **Windows as compute platform then use**